 Approximately 24 percent of the Plan area is covered with tree canopy.
 The majority of canopy is from street trees and landscaping on private lots with the exception of about three acres of forested parkland.
 Residential neighborhoods contribute approximately 21 percent of the canopy in the Plan area.
 Two percent of the canopy area is within commercial and industrial areas.
-Lack of tree cover, in combination with the intensive impervious levels, contributes to the poor water quality found in the streams within the Plan area, increased ambient air temperatures, higher energy consumption, and diminished visual appeal.
+Lack of tree cover, in combination with the intensive impervious levels, contributes to the poor water quality found in the streams within the Plan area, increased ambient air temperatures, higher energy consumption and diminished visual appeal.

+County law requires all master plans to include greenhouse gas emissions evaluations.
 A carbon analysis for Kensington factored in existing and projected embodied energy, transportation energy, and building energy.
 The results show that carbon dioxide output will nearly triple unless fossil fuel consumption is reduced.